bpetcaugh/advtop_Spring2020/README.md

 ## What shape did you draw?
 1. Aguilar:
 2. Barone:
-3. Joel Bevenour:
+3. Bevenour:
 4. Borkowski:
 5. Castner:
-6. goobs Gublo:
+6. Gublo:
 7. Littley:
 8. Mancuso:
 9. Merrigan:
 10. Naqvi:
-11. Call me my first name not just Nipper for once:
+11. Nipper:
 12. Noto:
-13. Srenivasan:
+13. Goobert Srenivasan:
-14. Gublo  Jeep: Big Chungus
+14. Vijay:
 15. Wallace:
-16. Batman Petcaugh: Red rectangle, top right
+16. Petcaugh: Red rectangle, top right

 ## Updates:
 This is where we will put software updates.